 - 1. Overall, student suspension rates at MMS remains low and a commendable aspect of daily citizenship by students and a commitment to alternatives to student suspension. - 2.
-The increase in student absenteeism at MMS is not due to student suspension. - 3.
+Socio-economically disadvantaged students is at 4.3% of the population.
+The largest of any group. - 3.
 Zero Hispanic students suspended from school